Jerrythafast/strnaming/README.md

 `--unbuffered` command-line switch, STRNaming will immediately flush its output stream after every line of output.

+### Offline use
+STRNaming will automatically download and cache portions of reference sequence from the Ensembl REST API (http://rest.ensembl.org).
+If you are running STRNaming on a system without internet access, and you need a piece of reference sequence that was not bundled with the STRNaming package, a message will be displayed to manually store the reference sequence in a specific location.
+To this end, run the following command (on a system with internet access) to download the sequence:

+    strnaming refseq-cache chr2:1489653..1489689

+Upon success, the location of the downloaded cache files will be displayed.
+These are the files to be copied to the offline system for STRNaming to work.

 Release Notes
 -------------
+### Version 1.0.1 (in progress)
+Fixed a major issue with HPRTB allele numbering: previously, the CE allele number calculated for a given sequence was one higher than it should be.

+The built-in reference sequence cache was introduced, along with the new mandatory ACTION command-line argument.

 ### Version 1.0.0 (21 december 2020)
 Initial release of STRNaming.